-The MHP must make a decision about your grievance within 60 calendar days from the date you filed your grievance.
-Timeframes may be extended by up to 14 calendar days if you request an extension, or if the MHP feels that there is a need for additional information and that the delay is for your benefit.
-An example of when a delay might be for your benefit is when the MHP thinks it might be able to approve your grievance if the MHP had a little more time to get information from you or other people involved.
+The MHP must make a decision about your Grievance within 60 calendar days from the date you filed your Grievance.
+Timeframes may be extended by up to 14 calendar days if you request more time, or if the MHP feels there is a need for additional information and that the delay was for your benefit.
+An example of when a delay might be for your benefit is when the MHP thinks it might be able to approve your Grievance if the MHP had a little more time to get information from you or other people involved.

-How Do I Know If The MHP Has Made a Decision About My Grievance?
+How Do I Know If The MHP Has Made A Decision About My Grievance?

-When a decision has been made regarding your grievance, the MHP will notify you or your representative in writing of the decision.
-If your MHP fails to notify you or any affected parties of the grievance decision on time, then the MHP will provide you with a notice of action advising you of your right to request a State Fair Hearing.
-Your MHP will provide you with a notice of action on the date the timeframe expires.
+When a decision has been made regarding your Grievance, the MHP will notify you or your representative in writing of the decision.
+If your MHP fails to notify you or any affected parties of the Grievance decision on time, the MHP will provide you with a Notice of Action advising you of your right to request a State Fair Hearing.
+Your MHP will provide you with a Notice of Action on the date the timeframe expires.

-Is There A Deadline To File To A Grievance?
+Is There A Deadline To File A Grievance?

-You may file a grievance at any time.
+You may file a Grievance at any time.